Concerns and controversies at the 2010 Commonwealth Games: Poor ticket sales and attendance

-The start of the Games saw extremely poor ticket sales, with many venues near empty.
+During the first days of the Games was normal to observe that several competitions were held with practically empty arenas.
+The only exception was the opening ceremony, which was held in a packed stadium.
 In a press conference, organising chairman Suresh Kalmadi admitted that there were problems, and blamed empty venues on ticket booths not being set up outside stadiums.
 Commonwealth Games chief Mike Fennell admitted that many venues had been nearly empty on the opening day of the Games, saying "A number of venues do not have lots of spectators.
 It is one area which causes us concern".
 On the second day of competition, less than 100 people filled the hockey venue–the 19,000-seat MDC Stadium.
-Less than 20 people watched the first tennis match of the tournament in the 5,000-seat tennis stadium, and just 58 fans watched the netball opening match.
+Less than 20 people watched the first tennis match of the tournament in the 5,000-seat tennis stadium, and just 58 watched the netball opening rounds matches.

-One Indian competitor tried to buy tickets for relatives online, only to be informed by the website that tickets were sold out.
-When he arrived to compete, he found the venue to be empty.
+One Indian athlete tried to buy tickets for relatives online, only to be informed by the website that tickets were sold out.
+When he arrived to the venue, he found the venue to be empty.This was also reported during the athletics street events and cycling road races.

-The streets of Delhi were deserted for the cycling road races and walking event.
+Incidents during the Opening Ceremonies

-Spectators' response at opening ceremony
+Speech of Suresh Kalmadi

-At the opening ceremony, the chairman of the organising committee, Suresh Kalmadi, faced embarrassment, when he was booed by spectators at the start of his welcome speech to 60,000 spectators.
-Kalmadi came under further strain when he "thanked" the late Princess Diana for attending the opening ceremony of the games.
+During his speech at the opening ceremony, the president of the Organizing Committee, Suresh Kalmadi, faced a public embarrassment, when he was booed by spectators at the start of his welcome speech to 80,000 spectators.
+Kalmadi came under further another strain when he "thanked" the late Princess Diana for attending the opening ceremony of the games.
 The chairman made the blunder at a press conference saying 'Yes, Princess Diana was there,’ after which he immediately corrected himself by saying 'Prince Charles and (Camilla) the Duchess of Cornwall.